GirugaCode/Fashion-Flick/README.md

 - [ ] Have a database of outfits from an API
 - [ ] Generate outfits depending on weather
 - [ ] Create a user community with FireBase
+- [ ] Create Settings to adjust user preferences
+- [ ] Add Push Notifications to remind people at the start of the day